CS126SP20/final-project-ashwinisarvepalli/DEVELOPMENT.md

    - changed the tile class to incorporate the home screen buttons
    - changed the location class to handle pixels also
    - created a home menu for choosing game difficulty

+ - **4/29/20**
+   - changed the code for the piano tile so rather than grid, similar to the home screen tile drawing
+   - worked on testing
+   - added necessary comment code
+   - finished all game functionality with home screen, game scree, and game over screen
 ---